Radiofax valve logo

 IBA Medium Wave aerial ground mat radial marker post

-On their early medium wave sites the IBA proudly installed concrete marker posts around the field, with "IBA" moulded into their 45 degree sloping tops, delineating the extent of the aerial's earth mat radials.
+On their early medium wave sites the IBA vaingloriously installed concrete marker posts around the field, with "IBA" moulded into their 45 degree sloping tops, delineating the extent of the aerial's earth mat radials.
 Though possibly deterring unthinking ploughing of the pasture, these were to prove convenient for copper thieves as well as being a hazard for grazing livestock.
 Quite shortly the markers were all cleared.

 Susy Radio 531kHz aerial visible from space - and a Long Wave test

 Around the millennium we heard of a pair of unwanted old Decca non directional beacon (NDB) transmitters.
-These were used for aeronautical beacons, periodically sending a callsign in Morse code modulated carrier wave (MCW) and seeming to offer the prospect of use for SUssex and SurreY SUSY Radio's annual restricted service licence (RSL).
+These were used for aeronautical beacons, periodically sending a callsign in Morse Code modulated carrier wave (MCW) and seeming to offer the prospect of use for SUssex and SurreY SUSY Radio's annual restricted service licence (RSL).
 We visited a delightful house in Bosham and returned with two transmitters and their four heavy linear power supplies.

 Decca 80003 NDB non directional beacon transmitter